 As a kid, I was a constant reader and a truly accomplished daydreamer.
 I didn’t realize that reading and daydreaming were preparing me to become a writer, but they were.
 They gave me a love of language, strengthened my imagination, and taught me to be curious about people and places.
 I still spend lots of time reading and daydreaming.
 It’s how I stay connected to this cute kid.
 She knows all the best stories.

 Other than writing, my favorite activity is caring for and riding horses.
 I spent my childhood reading horse books and galloping around, first on my own two feet and later on four hooves.
 When I was nine years old, my parents surprised me with a dream come true—a pony.
 I named her Trish.
 She taught me about responsibility, respect, and resilience.

-My husband and I have one daughter and one son.
+My late husband and I have one daughter and one son.
 When they were little, we read lots of books and baked lots of cookies.
 Now we travel and have grand adventures, but books and cookies are still part of the deal.
 They make my life a joy.